-The DOP particle size distribution shall be verified using "green line" filter discs 5.1.5. supplied by TSI with a known penetration range.
-Graphs of penetration vs. resistance for two sheets and five sheets of stacked filter discs are supplied with each lot of the standard filters, with a central line and upper and lower lines
+5.1.5.
+The DOP particle size distribution shall be verified using "green line" filter discs supplied by TSI with a known penetration range.
+Graphs of penetration vs.

 - 5.1.6.
 If the instantaneous filter penetration is not within the acceptance zone for any sample, abort testing and check the aerosol particle size with the TSI Green Line Paper. - 5.2.
 Filters will be mounted and sealed on holders to prevent leakage around the filter holder.
-Single air purifying respirator filters will be tested at a challenge flow rate of 85± 4 Lpm.
-Filters used as pairs on a respirator are tested using a single filter of the pair at 42.5 ± 2 Lpm challenge flow rate.
-Filters used in threes are tested using a single filter of the set at 28.3 ± 1 Lpm challenge flow rate. - 5.2.1.
+Single air purifying respirator filters will be tested at a challenge flow rate of $85 \pm 4$ Lpm.
+Filters used as pairs on a respirator are tested using a single filter of the pair at $42.5 \pm 2$ Lpm challenge flow rate.
+Filters used in threes are tested using a single filter of the set at $28.3 \pm 1$ Lpm challenge flow rate. - 5.2.1.
 The challenge flow rate must be checked for stability for at least 30 seconds prior to testing. - 5.3.
 A sample of 20 filter units will be tested against the DOP liquid aerosol.
-The filters shall be subjected to aerosol mass loading levels as shown in the table below.
+The test shall continue until minimum efficiency (maximum penetration) is achieved, or until the aerosol mass loading levels as shown in the table below are reached.
 This is the mass amount of DOP aerosol that has contacted the filter.

-Number of Filters in Respirator Configuration Initial Loading Level Incremental Loading Maximum Loading Level Single 215 ± 5 mg.
-30 ± 5 mg.
-415 ± 5 mg.
-Double $115 \pm 5 \text{ mg}.$ 30 ± 5 mg.
-215 ± 5 mg.
-Triple $85 \pm 5 \text{ mg}.$ 30 ± 5 mg. $155 \pm 5 \text{ mg}.$
+Respirator Filter Configuration Aerosol Mass

+(Inlet Airflow Split) Loading Level

+Single $200 \pm 5 \text{ mg}.$

+Double $100 \pm 5 \text{ mg}.$

+Triple $66.7 \pm 5$ mg.